bitmold/snowflake-proxy-service/README.md

 ```

 This will start the proxy service in your application.
-After starting the service, in your app, you can use `BroadcastReceiver` to listen to events from `Service`.
-You may listen to the events `SnowflakeProxyService.ACTION_CLIENT_CONNECTED`, `SnowflakeProxyService.ACTION_PAUSING` and `SnowflakeProxyService.ACTION_RESUMING`
+After starting the service, in your app, you can use `BroadcastReceiver` to listen to events from `SnowflakeProxyService`.
+It may broadcast `SnowflakeProxyService.ACTION_CLIENT_CONNECTED`, `SnowflakeProxyService.ACTION_PAUSING` and `SnowflakeProxyService.ACTION_RESUMING`

 ```kotlin
     private val receiver = object : BroadcastReceiver() {